 The applicant will be asked to supply the names of eight estate planning law practitioners and/or judges who are knowledgeable regarding estate planning.
 A minimum of five such individuals must provide favorable recommendation.
 No current partner or associate, and no one related to the applicant may be used as a reference.
 In addition to the names supplied by the applicant, the Board may consider references of its own choosing.
 The Board will ask references about their area of practice, familiarity with estate planning, the length of time they have been practicing and have known the applicant, and ask the references to opine as to the qualifications, competence and professionalism of the applicant, including information relevant to the enhanced level of skill and expertise required for this designation.

 - Professional liability insurance coverage

-The applicant must furnish a copy of his or her professional liability insurance contract, or a certificate of coverage, with the initial application.
-The Board shall determine whether the professional liability insurance coverage is satisfactory.
+The applicant must furnish a copy of his or her professional liability insurance contract, or a certificate of coverage, with the initial application, verifying coverage with a minimum of $1,000,000 per claim.
 The applicant shall provide authorization for the release of information by the professional liability insurance carrier.

 II.
 Applying for Certification

 - Membership in an NAEPC affiliated local council